benjaminjackman/scala-js-example-app/issues.md

 security type safe equals brings.
 And equality that captures and uses relevant implicit conversions would probably be desired.
 I haven't added it yet.

+## No gt, lt etc on js.Dynamic ##
+Needs to be added so that it doesn't treat those operations as function calls

 # Suggestions #